Kashif al-Ghita Family

 The family of Kashif al-Ghita (Arabic: كاشف الغطاء), are an Iraqi religious Twelver Shia family that settled in Najaf, in the 13th A.H/19th A.D century.

 History and lineage

-Kashif al-Ghita Family is attributed to the tribe of Bani Malik, One of the tribes in Iraq and they are now known as Al-Ali, is attributed to Malik al-Ashtar (37 AH), one of the closest companions of Imam Ali ibn Abi Talib.
+Kashif al-Ghita Family is attributed to the tribe of Bani Malik, one of the tribes in Iraq and they are now known as Al-Ali, which is attributed to Malik al-Ashtar (37 AH), one of the closest companions of Imam Ali ibn Abi Talib.
 That is why they were known as "Al-Maliki" as well.
 Their ancestors lived in Janajiyah, Janajiya, or Qenaqia from the villages of Hilla, Iraq.
 Therefore, Kashif al-Ghita Family also known as al-Janaji.
 In the late 12 century A.H (18 century A.D), the father of Ja'far Kashif al-Ghita' (Shaikh Khidhir ibn Mohammad ibn Yahya ibn Mutar ibn Saif Al-Deen Al-Janaji Al-Maliki) emigrated to Najaf, Iraq.